Monday, February 25, 2008

 NEW WORDS

-cracker, spoon (poo), bowl (bow), hat (ha), water (wa-wr), bye-bye, door, diaper (di-pr), PaPa, bear (bor), belly button (be-bet), bee (bzzz), eat (eee), da (Russian for "yes"), church (tut), egg (ed), squirrel (curl), back (puts his hand
+cracker, spoon (poo), bowl (bow), hat (ha), water (wa-wr), bye-bye, door, diaper (di-pr), PaPa, bear (bor), belly button (be-bet), bee (bzzz), eat (eee), da (Russian for "yes"), church (tut), egg (ed), squirrel (curl), back (puts his hand on his back and says bap-the same word for bath), high-chair (ha-chor)

 NEW SIGNS